Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Tannakian group for diagonal objects

-The object $\sheaf{M}[1](1/2)$ has tannakian dimension~$1$ and geometric tannakian group equal to~$\GL_1$ as a $\Gg_m$-object (since it is a hypergeometric sheaf).
-On the other hand, the object $M=\Delta_*\sheaf{M}[1](1/2)$ on $G$ has tannakian dimension~$2$, and arithmetic tannakian group $\GL_2$ by Lemma~\ref{lm-rank-gagm} and Theorem~\ref{th-sld}.
+The object $M_0$ has tannakian dimension~$1$ and geometric tannakian group equal to~$\GL_1$ as a $\Gg_m$-object (since it is a hypergeometric complex, see Theorem~\ref{th-hypergeometric}).
+On the other hand, the object $M=\Delta_*M_0=\Delta_*\sheaf{M}_0[1](1/2)$ on $G$ has tannakian dimension~$2$, and arithmetic tannakian group $\GL_2$ by Lemma~\ref{lm-rank-gagm} and Theorem~\ref{th-sld}.

 We compute the corresponding exponential sums to see the concrete meaning of the theorem in this case.
 For $n\geq 1$ and $\chag{\chi}{a}\in\charg{G}(k_n)$, we have the formula

 For $\chi$ non-trivial, extended by $\chi(0)=0$, this is equal to